jwilliams2023/jwilliams2023/README.md

 I'm working on expanding my skills in software engineering, data science, and AI/ML.
 <br />

-I've shared as many of my public projects as possible, and I’m always adding more as I continue developing my skillset through academic coursework and personal initiatives.
+I've shared as many of my academic and personal projects as possible, and I’m always adding more as I continue developing my skillset through academic coursework and personal initiatives.

 ---